PositiveSumData/NationalOralHealthDataPortal/Data/Pregnancy_Risk_Assessment_Monitoring_System/README.md

 # Pregnancy Risk Assessment Monitoring System

-The [Pregnancy Risk Monitoring System (PRAMS)](https://www.cdc.gov/prams/index.htm) is a CDC-shepherded, state-administered, biennial state-administered survey of pregnant or recently pregnant individuals' health attitudes and behaviors, covering several oral health topics.
+The [Pregnancy Risk Monitoring System (PRAMS)](https://www.cdc.gov/prams/index.htm) is a CDC-stwearded, state-administered, biennial state-administered survey of pregnant or recently pregnant individuals' health attitudes and behaviors that covering several oral health topics.

 ## Examples of questions this dataset could help answer

 * What percent of pregnant people in Missouri reported difficulty getting dental care during their pregnancy?
-* Were certain races or ethnicities in Tennessee more likely having had insurance to cover the cost of their pregnancies?
+* Were certain races or ethnicities in Tennessee more likely to have had insurance to cover the cost of their pregnancies?
 * Are people more likely to have had their teeth cleaned before their pregnancy than they are during their pregnancy?
 * Has the percent of people who had their teeth cleaned before their pregnancy in South Dakota changed over time?